AREACODE831/randomizer-3/README.md

 # randomizer -3 (2c.1,2,3,4,5,6,7,8,9,10)
+Before I create the image for the final version of randomizer, I created a cat randomizer.
+You can talk to a cat and they will answer to you!

+Final one that I will try to do >>
 Destiny -
 Do you remember what was the first conversation with your friend or teacher or lover who are with you now?